 The Air Sea Rescue service that saved so many airmen in the Second World War could be said to have its roots in the early 1930s, with the development of the first fast launches specifically designed with rescue in mind.
-The 200 Class and slightly later MkI seaplane tenders were the mainstay of the ASR service in the 1940s, joined by the later and larger 100 class and ‘Whaleback’ launches.
+The 200 Class and similar MkI/MkIA seaplane tenders with the larger 100 Class were the mainstay of the ASR service in the early 1940s, later joined by the ‘Whaleback’ launches more commonly thought of in this role.

 One of the first batch of RAF 200 Class ‘seaplane tenders’ on Southampton Water where much of the testing took place

 It is a quirk of aviation history that two of the men who helped bring these launches into existence were famous for other things, while their contribution to ASR remain little known.
 These men were Hubert Scott-Paine, motorboat racer and designer of the Water-Speed Record-capturing Miss Britain and Miss England boats, and T.E.
 Lawrence – ‘Lawrence of Arabia’.
 In 1929, Lawrence (at the time known as Aircraftsman T.E.
 Shaw) returned to England from Afghanistan and was posted to the flying boat station Mount Batten near Plymouth.
 What brought Lawrence and Scott-Paine together was a belief that the heavy, slow seaplane tenders used by the RAF seaplane stations were totally inadequate to respond to aircraft crashes at sea.
 This was never their primary purpose, which was generally to transport men, supplies and equipment to and from moored flying boats.
 Their role as the ‘duty boat’ on standby in case of emergencies was never considered in their design.

 Slow, heavy harbour launches like this one were inadequate for rescue duties when speed was of the essence